Data Science (with a year in industry) MSci (with Foundation Year)UCAS Code: DS66|Duration: 5|Full Time|Hope Park|UCAS Campus Code: L46

 In your final year, there is also a dissertation or extended research project to complete.
 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-The first two years are used to teach the fundamentals of mathematics, statistics, and computer science that are needed for data science.
-Typical topics will be Linear Algebra, programming (C, Java, R, Matlab), computational methods, networks, database technology.
-In the third and fourth years, there will be topics focused on Data Science and related areas, such as Statistical Modelling, neural networks, data structures and high-performance computing, to name a few topics.
+In the first two years you learn the fundamentals of mathematics, statistics, and computer science that are needed for data science.
+Typical topics will be Linear Algebra, programming (C, Java, R, Matlab), computational methods, networks and database technology.
+In the third year, there will be topics focused on Data Science and related areas, such as Statistical Modelling, neural networks, data structures and high-performance computing, to name a few.

 The Foundation Year is a great opportunity if you have the ability and enthusiasm to study for a degree, but do not yet have the qualifications required to enter directly onto our degree programmes.
 A significant part of the Foundation Year focuses upon core skills such as academic writing at HE level, becoming an independent learner, structuring academic work, critical thinking, time management and note taking.